 Rando Bertoia was for many years the last Italian survivor of the Arandora Star and he played his part with great dignity, in Scotland, England and in Italy.
 His own reconciliatory and peaceful nature made him the perfect ambassador.
 A quiet, gentle man, he was always willing nonetheless to be present at Italian and Scottish events and be interviewed whenever asked.

 Rando Bertoia died on October 11th, 2013, as he had lived, quietly and with no trouble to anyone.
 He will be missed by many not least by those who understood and valued his quiet testament to the history of the Italian presence in this country.
-Rando, who lived in the Gorbals, died suddenly after suffering a heart attack.
-His daughter Gilda Bertoia said:

-“We’re all devastated by the news.
+On the 70th anniversary of the disaster in 2010, Rando recalled how he watched the ship sink from a lifeboat.“We’re all devastated by the news.
 It was very sudden and all happened so fast.

 For a 93-year-old man, he was in pretty good health so it was a shock that he died of a heart attack.
 Dad had a remarkable life and he never spoke about the disaster until the last few years.
 It was obviously very emotional for him.”

-“I could see all the wee heads bobbing up and down, and saw the ship going down – a terrible sight.”
+Back to Stories“I could see all the wee heads bobbing up and down, and saw the ship going down – a terrible sight.”